bilal-fazlani/zio-maelstrom/docs/api-reference/index.md

 ### 4. `reply`

-From within `receive` function, you can call `reply` api to send a reply message to the source of the current message.
+You can call `reply` api to send a reply message to the source of the current message (if the message was sent using `ask` api)

 <!--codeinclude-->
 [Reply](../../examples/echo/src/main/scala/com/example/IODocs.scala) inside_block:Reply
 <!--/codeinclude-->

-`reply` api takes an instance of `Sendable` & `Reply` message which has a `zio.json.JsonEncoder` instance.
+`reply` api takes an instance of a case class which has a `zio.json.JsonEncoder`

-!!! tip
-    `reply` can be called only inside of receive function.
-Outside of the `receive` function, you can use `send` api which takes a remote `NodeId` argument.

 ## Error messages